techidaily/site-games-able/source/_posts/1719160514984-design-considerations-when-developing-signage-to-communicate-information-effectively-while-maintaining-visual-appeal.md

 Follow the steps below to get started:

-1. Visit[CodeWeavers website](https://www.codeweavers.com/crossover#mac) to download CrossOver.
+1. Visit [CodeWeavers website](https://www.codeweavers.com/crossover#mac) to download CrossOver.
 The software isn’t free, but you can click the**Free Trial** button on the Mac category to get started with a 14-day trial.
 ![CrossOver download link on its website](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/crossover-download-link-on-its-website.jpeg)
 2. Enter your name and email, and hit**Return** on your keyboard to begin the download.
 3. Install the application from the crossover.zip file.
-If you run into any issues, you can read our guide on[how to install Mac software](https://www.makeuseof.com/tag/install-remove-mac-software-5-easy-methods/) for some guidance.
+If you run into any issues, you can read our guide on [how to install Mac software](https://www.makeuseof.com/tag/install-remove-mac-software-5-easy-methods/) for some guidance.
 4. When you run the app, you’ll see a dialogue box asking you to buy or try CrossOver.
 Select**Try Now** .
 ![CrossOver purchase dialogue popup](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/crossover-purchase-dialogue-popup.jpeg)
 5. You’ll find yourself in a window with an empty Home page.